jjngx/nic-epslices/README.md

 ### NGINX NIC OpenSource

-- We do not use the Lua.
+- We do not use Lua.
-- The question is what strategy we will take to address users' concerns about reloads.
+- The question is what strategy we will take to address reloads.

 ### NGINX NIC Plus